telerik/maui-docs/installation/windows/system-windows.md

 ---
 title: System Requirements
-page_title: .NET MAUI System Requirements
+page_title: Windows .NET MAUI System Requirements
-description: Learn what system requirements you need to provide when using any of the installation approaches for the Telerik UI for .NET MAUI library.
+description: Learn what system requirements you need to provide when using any of the installation approaches for the Telerik UI for .NET MAUI library on Windows.
 slug: system-requirements
 position: 1
 previous_url: /installation/system-requirements